rasbt/LLMs-from-scratch/README.md

 > [!TIP]
-> If you're seeking guidance on installing Python and Python packages and setting up your code environment, I suggest reading the [README.md](01_setup/README.md) file located in the [1st_setup](1st_setup) directory.
+> If you're seeking guidance on installing Python and Python packages and setting up your code environment, I suggest reading the [README.md](setup/README.md) file located in the [setup](setup) directory.

 <br>